Welcome to the Permacomputing wiki!

 Community?

-It's difficult to speak of Permacomputing as a community just yet.
-However we would like to welcome and include as many people as possible in the discussion.
-At the moment we use the following means to exchange and stay in touch with each others:
+It's difficult to speak of Permacomputing as one single community.
+We want to welcome and include as many people as possible in the discussion.
+At the moment several groups use the following means to exchange and stay in touch with each other to discuss permacomputing and related topics:

-Note: the IRC channel and the list are moderated and you must agree to our terms.
+Note: the IRC channel, XMPP chatroom, and the list are moderated and you must agree to our terms.